 Phishing had success even with very high-profile targets.
 For example, in 2020, attackers got to hack into Twitter administrative accounts.

 They did by employing a technique known as SIM Swap Fraud.
-That consists in using Vishing to convince Telecom companies’ employees that you own a particular phone number.
+That involves using Vishing to convince Telecom companies’ employees that you own a particular phone number.

 After that, they received two-factor authentication messages to break into the desired accounts.

 Once inside, the attackers had access to internal tools that enabled them to take control of any account.
-With that capability, they could impersonate famous users as Barack Obama, Elon Musk and Bill Gates to send phishing messages with a bitcoin scam.
+With that capability, they could impersonate famous users such as Barack Obama, Elon Musk, and Bill Gates to send phishing messages with a Bitcoin scam.

 Yes, you can add IP addresses via your BitNinja Console, from the CLI, or through the API.